raspberrypilearning/scratch-cat-goes-skiing/en/step_6.md

 ## Random obstacle

-At the moment the obstacle always appears in the same place on the screen, the next is to change the code so it appears in a different random position every time.
+At the moment the obstacle always appears in the same place on the screen, to make the game more challenging the obstacles should  appears in a different random position every time.

 + Can you add the code to create a random `x`{:class="blockmotion"} position, which is used when the sprite appears and when it is moved to the top of the screen?